Sapphomo/worldSim/README.md

 </dl>

 # contact
 Feel free to reach out to millsley@gmail.com to talk about anything, or see what I'm working on next.

+# license
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+# acknowledgments
+* Thanks to AOL 1.0 for keyword: games at age 10 which provided DragonRealms - a text-based massively multiplayer online RPG before there were MMORPGs with graphics.
+Still a few hundred players online during peak nowadays, but back then...
+2500-3000, easy.
+* Everyone involved in getting us to the point where computers can be used to create stories and connect people.